GlennVandenborre/cloudsec-azure-defenderforcloud/Articles/01-Series-Introduction.md

 That’s where **Microsoft Defender for Cloud** comes in.
 It’s Microsoft’s native solution for securing cloud environments across Azure, AWS, and GCP, helping you stay both proactive (through security recommendations) and reactive (via actionable alerts).
 But **Defender for Cloud** goes far beyond just alerts.
 It’s a powerful platform packed with features to help you monitor, protect, and improve your Cloud Security Posture.

-In this series, we’ll explore those capabilities — so you can get the most out of **Defender for Cloud** and build a cloud environment that’s truly **secure by design**.
+In this series, we’ll explore those capabilities, so you can get the most out of **Defender for Cloud** and build a cloud environment that’s truly **secure by design**.

 ## 🚀 **Coming Soon** <br>
 **“Defending the Cloud: A Beginner’s Journey”** — breaking down the core capabilities and features and why you should adopt it in your organization.

-Until then — stay secure and stay informed!
+Until then, stay secure and stay informed!